What is uranium?

 Food and drinking water are the main sources of exposure to uranium for most people.

-Uranium in soil can stick to root crops, such as potatoes, parsnips, turnips, causing higher levels in these foods.
-The amount of uranium in these foods depends on the amount of uranium in the soil where they are grown.
+Uranium in soil can stick to root crops (like potatoes, parsnips, and turnips) and build up to higher levels.
+The amount of uranium in these foods depends on the amount of uranium in the soil where they grow.

-In most of the United States, low levels of uranium are found in the drinking water – but higher levels may be found in areas where the rocks and soil naturally have higher levels of uranium.
-In Massachusetts, several communities in the central part of the state from the eastern end of the MA and CT border to the Merrimack River Valley have naturally higher levels of uranium in bedrock.
+In most of the United States, low levels of uranium are found in the drinking water – but higher levels may be found in areas where the rocks and soil naturally have higher levels.

 How can uranium affect my health?

-The primary health effect from eating or breathing high levels of uranium is kidney damage.
-However, most of the effects seen in humans are due to short-term exposure to high levels, and some workplace studies have shown a reversal of kidney effects after exposure ends.
-Long-term exposures can also cause harm to the kidney.
+The main health effect from drinking, eating, or breathing high levels of uranium is kidney damage.
+Most of the effects seen in humans are due to short-term exposure to high levels.
+Some workplace studies have shown a reversal of kidney effects after exposure ends.
+Long-term exposure to lower levels of uranium can also cause harm to the kidney.

 What is the drinking water standard for uranium?